The Big Deal for Retired Blokes.

 You were Designed to Work.

 Along the way the preacher quoted Genesis 2:15.
 That particular verse is within the story of the garden of Eden.
 If you aren’t familiar with that story let me summarise it for you.
 God made the world and then decided to set aside a special garden called “Eden.”
 Within that garden He caused all kinds of fruiting trees and plants to grow.
 Then he made man and set him up in the garden.
 Genesis 2:15 says “The LORD God took the man and put him in the Garden of Eden to work it and take care of it.”
 Did you get that?
-Here in a perfect world where Adam had everything he needed God put him there to work!
+Here in a perfect world where Adam had everything he needed & God put him there to work!
 So if thats true, it’s saying that God planned work to be part of our purpose on earth.
-Work therefore is a very important part of who we are!
+In other words, work is a very important part of who we are!
 It’s part of what we were created for.

 God Works Too